-But the structure that enables this freedom eliminates something else: organic social interaction.
+But the cost is real too.
 No commute means no casual encounters.
 No office means no hallway conversations.
 No team means no shared lunch, no spontaneous brainstorming, no ambient human contact.
+The independence is the point.
+The isolation is the price.
+And the data on that price is severe.

 The Numbers